 In John’s account of this same event, Philip proclaimed that 200 denarii was insufficient to feed everyone in the crowd even a small morsel.

-As we have already noted earlier, a denarius was one day’s wage, so we see the disciples offering to spend about 2/3 of a year’s earnings to feed the crowd.
-Using the same scientific wild guess I made a few paragraphs ago, that amounts to about $27,400, so we’re talking about a significant chunk of change here!
+As we have already noted earlier, a denarius was a day’s wage, so we see the disciples offering to spend about ⅔ of a year’s earnings to feed the crowd.
+Using the same scientific wild guess I made a few paragraphs ago, that amounts to roughly $27,400 in today’s money, so we’re talking about a significant chunk of change here!
 We have no way of knowing whether Judas had already begun his embezzlement by that time, but it is obvious the disciples as a group had some kind of handle on what their current bank balance was and it was far, far from mere pocket change.

 Hearkening back to my previous assertions in this series about us being channels rather than reservoirs, please note the disciples were not at all concerned about the sum of money involved — they were moved with compassion for the crowd and were willing to empty their treasury in a futile attempt to meet the needs of what could easily have numbered northwards of 10,000 men, women, and children of all ages.

-Seeing the selfless compassion of His disciples, I believe Jesus rewarded them personally for their attitude above and beyond His satisfying the physical hunger of the crowd with this amazing miracle, but that is strictly my own opinion on the matter.
+Seeing the selfless compassion of His disciples, I believe Jesus rewarded them personally for their compassionate generosity above and beyond His satisfying the physical hunger of the crowd with this amazing miracle, but that is strictly my own opinion on the matter.

 This is the heart of Jesus in action and in turn, the lifeblood of the prosperity message.